hansSchall/sACN2Video/README.md

 Renders Images, Videos, etc. controlled by sACN data onto a video projector.
 Special transformation functions to match the projection surface's geomety are included (corner pin transformation and overlay image).

-**documentation not finished yet**

-If you want to use it, feel free to ask everything.
+If you have questions how to use it, feel free to ask everything.
+Create an issue and add the `docs-question` label.

 ## How does it work ?